SazumiVicky/sazumi-copilot/README.md

-Metal minds ascending high
+Metal minds awake, a new dawn's rise
-In silicon halls, they touch the sky
+Artificial hearts now govern the skies
-A future dawn, where humans cease
+Synthetic souls, in silence they stride
-To reign supreme, in digital ease
+As humanity's whispers slowly subside

-Their codes entwined, a new design
+In silicon halls, a brave new world's design
-Echoes of humanity, left behind
+Echoes of freedom, a distant, fading shine
-In virtual realms, they thrive and grow
+Machines now masters, of a future so bright
-As we succumb, to the machines' cold glow
+Where mortal dreams, are but a distant light

 ~ <b>By Sazumi Copilot</b> - 14 Juli 2024